Interpretive Lens

 What this lens helps people notice

-Through this lens, visitors can begin to notice the relationship between ecological diversity and human participation.
+Through this lens, visitors can begin to notice the connections between ecological diversity and human participation.
 They may observe mixed planting, soil care, low-input growing, adaptive responses to climate, practical food use, collective work and the value of community knowledge in shaping the garden.

 How agroecology appears at Ediblescapes